Time-of-Use Rates for Non-Residential Customers

 Peak Hours (Weekdays)

-Beginning May 1, PWC is changing its electric rates for some of our business customers to more closely reflect how we purchase power.
+With the introduction of Time-of-Use, PWC adjusted our electric rates for some of our business customers to more closely reflect how we purchase power.
 There are four groups of customers who will be billed on a different rate.
-You can tell if you currently are on one of those rates -Small Power, Church Service or Sports Field Lighting - by reading the rate description of your electric billing details.
+You can tell if you currently are on one of those rates - Small Power, Medium Power, Church Service or Sports Field Lighting - by reading the rate description of your electric billing details.

 The on peak hours vary by season.
 In the winter, the months of November through March, the on-peak hours are 6:00 a.m. to 10:00 a.m.
 In the summer, the months of April through October, the on-peak hours are 3:00 p.m. to 7:00 p.m.
 The largest use of electricity in your business is heating and cooling.
 A programmable thermostat, especially an Energy Star wireless thermostat that you can control remotely using your smart phone, will allow you to lower the temperature during the winter on-peak hours, we recommend 68° and raise the temperature during the summer on-peak hours, we recommend 78°.
 This capability gives you the opportunity to choose between comfort and electric cost.
 Small Power and Church Time-of-Use customers are eligible to participate in PWC's ENERGY STAR Thermostat Incentive Program